Cilantro Pineapple Salsa is a colorful, chunky dip that’s packed with flavor. It’s perfect for game day or summertime gatherings!

 Place leftover salsa into an airtight container and store for up to 5 days.
 Keep the salsa in the coldest part of your fridge so that it stays fresh.
 I do not recommend freezing this homemade salsa since it is likely to change texture after being thawed.

 Lime juice acts as a preservative to the fruits and vegetables in salsa.
 However, it also adds a tangy flavor that pairs wonderfully with the savory flavors as well.
 A double acting ingredient!

 If you’re making this recipe when pineapple isn’t in season, I’d recommend using canned pineapple.
 Otherwise, it is best to use fresh pineapple.
 Slice your own and then dice it up to use in pineapple salsa.

 Please leave a ★★★★★ review or comment below.

 - 6-8 stems fresh cilantro, finely chopped

-- 1 serrano pepper, seeded and finely chopped — for spicy salsa
+- 2 jalapeño peppers or 1 serrano pepper, seeded and finely chopped — for spicy salsa

 - zest and juice of 1 lime

 - Place all ingredients into a large bowl.
 Stir together until evenly distributed.